korpiq/wemos-actuator/README.md

 You can listen in on the serial port for debug messages.

-- Send a one-letter message to get configuration report.
+- Send a one-letter message to activate the device for a short time.
-- Send a JSON object to update configuration
+- Send a JSON object to update configuration.
+Each of the following fields is optional:
-  - "mqtt_server_url": an unused string for now
+  - "mqtt_server_url": IotHub connection string
+  - "wifi_name": new name for the wifi to connect
+  - "wifi_password": password for the above.